Hair Transplant vs. SMP : The Real Winner for Hair Loss

 SMP is perfect if you want an instant, non-surgical fix that requires minimal upkeep.
 If you expect real regrowth, this isn’t the right choice.

-The Reality of Hair Transplants—Are They Worth the Wait?
+The Reality of Hair Transplants

 Unlike SMP, a hair transplant is a surgical procedure whereby healthy hairs are extracted from the back or sides of your scalp, and implanted into the thinning locations.